 The salary outlook for childcare worker is $20,320 per year, according to the Bureau of Labor Statistics (BLS).
 These entry-level positions can be a great choice for those who haven’t earned their degree yet and want to work with the youngest children.
 The job outlook for childcare workers is anticipated to grow as fast as the national average.

 If you want to work at the kindergarten or elementary level, the average pay increases, but so do your requirements to be considered a job applicant.
-For elementary school teacher careers, you can earn a median wage of ____, also according to the BLS.

 Those who reach the level of childcare director at a pre-K facility are responsible for managing the structure, curriculum and overall organization of their facility.
-With this added responsiblity comes a median wage of _____ per year.

 Of course, your anticipated salary will depend largely on your location, type of role, and environment in which you choose to work.
 That’s why it is essential that you speak to schools in your area about the current employment landscape, even if you plan on taking one of the several accredited online programs available for early childhood career preparation.